jagjot-singh/words/cutoff.md

-When I wake up the world has lost all it's color, and the silence has a weight to it.
+I wake up feeling that the world has lost it's color.
+There is a weighted, mysterious silence in the room.

- I don't know what I'm waking up from, or where I am.
+ I cannot recall what I am waking up from, nor where I am.

-I'm in a bed.
+In a bed, yes.
 It's a hospital bed.

+Yes, I remember now.

-Yes, we had stopped by the hospital, we were going to the circus.
+We had stopped by the hospital, on our way to the circus.
+But that felt like a long time ago.
+It felt like yesterday.

+I remember asking my father if there would be elephants.

+I think it must have been yesterday ...

+He had said there would be elephants.

-But I cannot look forward to the circus at this moment, for a sense of nausea is quickly rising, and nothing makes sense.
+I cannot look forward to the circus at this moment though.
+I feel nauseated.

 The silence is so heavy.
+Nothing feels right, I don't know what's wrong.

-I try to make a sound, but my throat, along with the muscles of my abdomen, which feel strained and bruised, clench hard, as if in warning, telling me to shut up.
-Keep still.
+I try to make a sound, any sound, but right away my throat, along with the muscles in my abdomen, which feel unfamiliar, strained, bruised, suddenly clench hard.

+ A firm warning by the body, directed at me, the doer, doing things to it.

+ Telling me to keep silent, not move.

+ Quiet.
+Still.

-The shock of a trauma it has already gone through but I am only begenning to gain conscious awareness of now.
+The shock is of a trauma the body has been through, has memory of, but the mind only starting to gain a fuzzy awareness of.

-At the awareness of an unnatural tension in and around my groin, the nausea threatens to surface, a stronger warning this time.
+And at the awareness of an unnatural, swollen tension in my groin, the nausea threatens to breach the surface.
+An even stronger warning now.
 I dare not move my head.
+I dare not make a sound.
+I would do anything to make it stop.

-My hands do not heed the warning though.
-Intinctively, they explore, and as soon as they start, right beneath the bandaged area they touch, jolts of pain are sent to the rest of my body.
+Hands often cannot heed warnings though.
+Intinctively mine reach to explore, and as soon as they start, right beneath the sticky wetness on a bandage they touch, sharp , electric, jolts of pain are unleashed outwards, screaming at and alongside the rest of the body.

-I want to scream, but as I manage to tilt my head to the side, vomit escapes me instead.
+I want to scream too, but I barely manage to tilt my head sideways before I begin vomitting, loudly.

-Nurses are here.
-The sobs merge into the dry heaves.
-I feel hands on me.
+Some people come, then some go.
+I canot hear what they are saying over my sobs merging into dry heaves.

+Kind hands caress my head.

+They are done with me, I know.
+I will be going home, I know.

-They are done with me.
-I want to know what was done to me.
-But I cannot ask.
-I cannot speak.
+I want to know much about what exactly had been done, but for now I cannot ask anyone; I cannot even speak.

-With short breaks during which I rinse my mouth with water and take pills meant to help with nausea, I continue throwing up for several hours.
+Taking short breaks during which I rinse my mouth and take pills meant to help with nausea, I continue throwing up for several more hours.

 I do not speak for the rest of that day.
 I do not ask questions.

-For weeks, I sit on a stool, naked wasit-down, a tub of iodine mixed with warm water in front of me.
-When anyone approaches, I tell them to go away.
-They give me my space, and I give them silence.
+For weeks afterwards, I sit on a stool, naked from the waist-down, a plastic tub of iodine mixed with warm water in front of me.
+This is to help me heal, they tell me.
+Whenever someone approaches, which they inevitably try for days, I quickly ask them to leave.
+To reaffirm my words, I go thorugh the pain of moving my healing station several times, tub, stool, bruised pride and all.
+Farther and farther away from the defacto area of congregation near the kitchen, farther into the vacant space of the yard.

+The message is recieved.
+They begin making efforts to give me space, and I carry on sitting in an effortless silence.

-I gently bathe the wound I do not have to courage to directly look at, but I can feel the pain, and see the blood on my hands.
-I try to wash away both.
+All my effort goes into gently bathing a wound I cannot muster the courage to directly look at, but I can feel the pain, and I can see the blood it leaves on my hands.
+I try to wash it all away.

-I like it when it's sunny.
-The pain seems less when it's sunny, with a bit of a breeze.
+When it's sunny, with a bit of a breeze, the pain seems much farther away than it actually is.
+I hear voices of friends playing nearby on those days, and even manage to smile, secretly.

-Eyes closed, my hands wash the hurt, tenderly, carefully, making peace with the unknown.
+Eyes closed, hands touching hurt, tenderly, carefully, making peace with the unknown.

-Every couple of days, a doctor comes at looks at me while I look awayt.
+Now and again, a doctor comes at looks at me looking away.
 He changes the dressing.
 I say nothing.

+He aks me how I feel every time.
+It probably hurts less he figures.
+I nod, but  I say nothing.

-It becomes less painful each time, never more than the day that my father had lied to me about a circus, and had taken me to a hospital instead, for something I still do not understand.
+It did hurt less every day.
+Never more than the day that my father had told me about a circus, but then we'd had to stop off at the hospital do something, something I still do not understand.
 Do not want to understand.

 It would be a few more years before I'd ever hear the name of the procedure, after the wound had healed, was no longer fresh, after I had changed countries.
-Even after understanding it, the word 'circumcision' would forever fail to create a connection to my experience, the vivid memory, bitterly left behind, undescribed.
+Even after understanding it, the word 'circumcision' would forever fail to create a connection to my experience, the vivid memory, carried with me, undescribed.